canupe/fh/readme.md

 FH (file hider) readme
 0) Intro
-FH is a privacy tool base on the contrary of the security by obscurity principle.
+FH is a privacy tool based on the contrary of the security by obscurity principle.
 I think that something is secure if ti secure, not relying on the fact that it is secret, because sooner or later it will be not secret anymore.
 So everyone is invited to comment and give suggestions on how to make it better.